nitrain/nitrain/README.md

 ## Quickstart

-Here is a canonical example of using nitrain to give you a quick overview.
+Here is a canonical example of using nitrain to fit a brain-age model on structural brain images.
 If you want to learn a bit more about key components of nitrain then you can follow the overview tutorials just below the quickstart.

 ```python
 from nitrain import datasets, loaders, models, trainers, transforms as tx